dadperrin/dadperrin.github.io/content/Stories/It was a blast.md

 ![](../Files/Oldies_20140727_0006.jpg)

 There many many safety precautions.
 Layers of rubber mats were laid over the blast site and these air blasts weren't supposed to happen.
 They were rare and I somehow caught a couple on camera.
 We dodged the rocks as they came down.
 I learned to park my rental car at a distance.
+ADHD brain thought this was great.

 ![](../Files/Oldies_20140727_0005.jpg)